chitranjali/compServer/README.md

 The aysnc results are stored in sqlite db names results.
 Setup sql tables "results" and serted_res if not exists.

+Git clone the repo and create a virtual environment and install requirements using pip install -r requirements.txt.
+To setup tables, run db1.py , db2.py, it will create the tables.

 * Run the server with python server.py on port 18861
   ### Add:
       Tables: results.db